 - Individuals who have had a severe allergic reaction or anaphylaxis to a previous dose of a COVID-19 vaccine or to any of its components should not receive the COVID-19 vaccine in a general vaccine clinic.
 An urgent referral to an allergist/immunologist is recommended for these individuals.
 Such an assessment is required to assess the method for possible (re)administration of a COVID-19 vaccine. - Individuals who have had an allergic reaction within 4 hours of receiving a previous dose of a COVID-19 vaccine or any components of the COVID-19 vaccine should not receive a COVID-19 vaccine unless they have been evaluated by an allergist/immunologist and it is determined that the person can safely receive the vaccine.
-The components include polyethylene glycol, tromethamine and polysorbate. - Documentation of the discussion with the allergist/immunologist must be provided to the clinic and include a vaccination care plan (including what types of parameters the clinic should meet to provide safe vaccination administration, e.g., availability of advanced medical care), details/severity of the previous allergic episode(s), confirm that appropriate counselling on the safe administration of vaccine was provided, and include the date, the clinician's name, signature and contact information as well as the individual's name and date of birth. - Referral and consultation support for Physicians and Nurse Practitioners is available through Ontario's eConsult Service - Individuals who have had an allergic reaction within 4 hours and/or anaphylaxis that occurred with a vaccine or injectable medication that does not contain a component or cross-reacting component of the COVID-19 vaccines can receive the COVID-19 vaccine followed by observation for a minimum of 30 minutes.
+The components include polyethylene glycol, tromethamine and polysorbate. - o Individuals with known or suspected allergies to components of the mRNA vaccines should be referred to an allergist/immunologist for a COVID-19 vaccination assessment.
+The allergist/immunologist assessment will enable the development of a vaccination care plan which may include recommending an alternative vaccine such as the AstraZeneca/COVISHIELD COVID-19 vaccine.

-• Individuals with a history of significant allergic reactions and/or anaphylaxis to any food, drug, venom, latex or other allergens not related to the COVID-19 vaccine can receive the COVID-19 vaccine followed by observation for a minimum of 15 minutes.
+- Documentation of the discussion with the allergist/immunologist must be provided to the clinic and include a vaccination care plan (including what types of parameters the clinic should meet to provide safe vaccination administration, e.g., availability of advanced medical care), details/severity of the previous allergic episode(s), confirm that appropriate counselling on the safe administration of vaccine was provided, and include the date, the clinician's name, signature and contact information as well as the individual's name and date of birth. - Referral and consultation support for Physicians and Nurse Practitioners is available through Ontario's eConsult Service - Individuals who have had an allergic reaction within 4 hours and/or anaphylaxis that occurred with a vaccine or injectable medication that does not contain a component or cross-reacting component of the COVID-19 vaccines can receive the COVID-19 vaccine followed by observation for a minimum of 30 minutes. - Individuals with a history of significant allergic reactions and/or anaphylaxis to any food, drug, venom, latex or other allergens not related to the COVID19 vaccine can receive the COVID-19 vaccine followed by observation for a minimum of 15 minutes.
 Individuals with allergy issues like allergic rhinitis, asthma and eczema can receive the vaccine followed by observation for a minimum of 15 minutes.